Low Testosterone Treatment FAQ's

 Is testosterone replacement therapy safe for long-term use?

-TRT is considered safe under medical supervision, with regular testing for prostate health and red blood cell count.
+TRT is generally safe when prescribed and monitored by a doctor.
+Regular testing for prostate health and red blood cell levels is essential to minimise risks.

 Can I naturally increase testosterone without medication?